Imagine a world where your assets generate passive income and build wealth, all through the magic of property investment.

 Frequently Asked Questions

-Eligibility criteria typically include minimum income requirements, rental income coverage ratio, credit history, and property valuation.
-Lenders may also consider the borrower’s experience as a landlord and the property’s rental potential.
+Eligibility criteria typically includes rental income, minimum income for the applicant, credit history, and property valuation.
+Lenders may also consider the borrower’s experience as a landlord.

-“How much deposit do I need for a BTL mortgage?”
+“How much do I need for a BTL mortgage?”

-BTL mortgage deposits typically range from 20% to 40% of the property’s purchase price.
-A higher deposit may result in lower interest rates and better mortgage terms.
+BTL mortgage deposits typically start from 25% of the property’s purchase price.
+A larger deposit may result in lower interest rates.

 “Can I use rental income to qualify for a BTL mortgage?”

 Yes, many lenders consider rental income when assessing affordability.
-The rental income coverage ratio (usually around 145% of the mortgage payments, plus a variable lender stress percentage) ensures that rental income can cover mortgage repayments even during void periods.
+The rental income coverage ratio, usually 125% for lower rate taxpayers and 145% for higher rate taxpayers, ensures that rental income can cover mortgage repayments even during void periods.

 Owning BTL properties involves various tax considerations, including income tax on rental income, capital gains tax on property sales, and potential stamp duty land tax (SDLT) surcharge for additional property purchases.